BACK TO GREEK WINE

 Santorini, Appellation (PDO Santorini)

-These dry, full-bodied white Santorini wines must contain a minimum of 75% Assyrtiko.
+These dry, full-bodied white wines from Santorini must contain at least 75% Assyrtiko.
 The remaining percentage comes from Athiri and Aidani.
-The acidity is evident, and they have the potential for long aging.
+The acidity is evident, and they have the potential to age well.

 The island adds its mineral character to the citrus.
 Because of the grapes’ reliable attributes, some vintners apply a small amount of barrel fermenting.